openmpf/openmpf-components/python/WhisperDetection/README.md

 # Input Properties
 - `WHISPER_MODEL_SIZE`: Size of the Whisper model.
 Whisper has `tiny`, `base`, `small`, `medium`, and `large` models available for multilingual models.
 English-only models are available in `tiny`, `base`, `small`, and `medium`.
 - `WHISPER_MODEL_LANG`: Whisper has English-only models and multilingual models.
 Set to `en` for English-only models and `multi` for multilingual models.
 - `WHISPER_MODE`: Determines whether Whisper will perform language detection, speech-to-text transcription, or speech translation.
 English-only models can only transcribe English audio.
-Set to `0` for spoken language detection, `1` for speech-to-text transcription, and `2` for speech translation.
+Set to `LANGUAGE_DETECTION` for spoken language detection, `TRANSCRIPTION` for speech-to-text transcription, and `SPEECH_TRANSLATION` for speech translation.
 - `AUDIO_LANGUAGE`: Optional property that indicates the language to use for audio translation or transcription.
 If left as an empty string, Whisper will automatically detect a single language from the first 30 seconds of audio.

 # Output Properties